 7. Support Rescue Effort

 SeaWorld San Diego works tirelessly to rescue injured and abandoned animals.
-All of the marine creatures you get to see during your visit to SeaWorld San Diego were either rescued or born to the rescued animals.
+All of the marine creatures you get to see here have been either rescued or born to the rescued animals.

-Furthermore, the place conducts studies to learn more about their marine family, their behaviors, and eating patterns.
-This, in turn, helps provide adequate care and a welcoming home to those animals that can’t return to the wild.
+Furthermore, the place conducts studies to learn more about their marine family, the animals’ behaviors, and eating patterns.
+This, in turn, helps provide adequate care and a welcoming home to those marine creatures that can’t return to the wild.

 Is SeaWorld San Diego Worth Going to?